wp-plugins/advanced-settings/readme.txt

 == Screenshots ==

-1. screenshot-1.png
+1. Menu
-2. screenshot-2.png
+2. The admin page

 == Changelog ==

+= 1.4.6 =
+* Fix the "Remove comments system" bug

 = 1.4.5 =
-* Increase the size of author thumbnail to 100
+* Increase the size of author thumbnail to 100px

 = 1.4.4 =
-* Fix the "Insert author bio on each post".
+* Fix the "Insert author bio on each post"

 = 1.4.3 =
-* Code compactor now skips the <pre> tag.
+* Code compactor now skips the &lt;pre> tag

 == Donate ==